Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Every Disney guest should know how to get free drinks, especially if they’re trying to do Disney on a budget during their vacation.
 It’ll definitely save you money each day if you know what to do.

-Update: In Epcot specifically, you used to have have access to free sodas at Club Cool.
-These fountain drinks only served small samplings at a time, but you could try all of them for free or bring a larger cup to fill and take with you.
-Unfortunately, Club Cool was closed on September 8, 2019.
+Epcot recently renovated the popular Club Cool.
+Inside you’ll find fountain drink stations that serve small samplings at a time, but you could try all of them for free or bring a larger cup to fill and take with you.

 For water drinkers, ask for a cup of ice water, which is available for free at any walk-up counter or quick service restaurant in every Walt Disney World park.
 They also have water fountains you can use for refills.